first-timers/app/README.md

 ### 💡💥❓ How Things Work

 Say I’m a Hoodie contributor and find a typo somewhere.
-Instead of fixing the issue directly in the master branch or creating a pull request which is time-consuming, I can simply create a new branch that is called something like _first-timers-only-typo-in-title._ GitHub will then notify the **First Timers Bot** about the new branch using Webhooks.
+Instead of fixing the issue directly in the repository's default branch or creating a pull request which is time-consuming, I can simply create a new branch that is called something like _first-timers-only-typo-in-title._ GitHub will then notify the **First Timers Bot** about the new branch using Webhooks.
 The bot is listening to any new branch starting with **first-timers-** and it will create a new issue on your repo.
 The commit body can be used to add some context information and if left empty, the 🤔 **What you will need to know** section of the issue will simply say "Nothing :)".

 ### 😮🙌👀🎉 Use Our Bot!